 To date, one genetically verified shovelnose sturgeon x pallid sturgeon hybrid has been captured by Population Assessment crews in Segment 2.
-That individual (995 mm and 3,500 g) was captured in 2015, during the fish community season at river mile 1753.
+That individual (995 mm, 3500 g), captured in 2015, was observed during fish community season at river mile 1753.